QuiltMC/rfcs/rfc/0007-community-team.md

    community members may have - this should be an active process that allows the community members to provide ideas and feedback for the community team to consider and utilize to update the publicised draft
-1. After enough time has passed (usually a week) and enough feedback has been collected, finish implementing the changes proposed by the community as appropriate, and officiate the changes - thus amending the working copy of the community policies and applying the policy changes to the Quilt community going forward
+1. After enough time has passed (usually a week) and enough feedback has been collected, finish implementing the changes proposed by the community as appropriate, and integrate the changes - thus amending the working copy of the community policies and applying the policy changes to the Quilt community going forward

 In some situations, smaller or more urgent changes to community policies must be made.
 Generally, this happens when a